pombreda/pgreloaded/doc/modules/videogui.rst

       :class:`pygame2.events.EventHandler` bindings of the
       :class:`UIProcessor`.

-   .. method:: activate(component : Component) -> None
+   .. method:: activate(component : object) -> None

       Activates a UI control to receive text input.

-   .. method:: deactivate(component : Component) -> None
+   .. method:: deactivate(component : object) -> None

       Deactivate the currently active UI control.

-   .. method:: passevent(component : Component, event : SDL_Event) -> None
+   .. method:: passevent(component : object, event : SDL_Event) -> None

       Passes the *event* to a *component* without any additional checks or restrictions.

-   .. method:: mousemotion(component : Component, event : SDL_Event) -> None
+   .. method:: mousemotion(component : object, event : SDL_Event) -> None

       Checks, if the event's motion position is on the *component* and executes the component's event handlers on demand.
 If the motion event